lonekorean/wordpress-export-to-markdown/README.md

 - Default: `true`

 Whether or not to download and save images scraped from &lt;img&gt; tags in post body content.
 Images are saved into `/images`.
 The &lt;img&gt; tags are updated to point to where the images are saved.

+## Advanced Settings

+You can edit [settings.js](https://github.com/lonekorean/wordpress-export-to-markdown/blob/master/src/settings.js) to tweak advanced settings.
+This includes things like throttling image downloads or customizing the date format in frontmatter.

+You'll need to run the script locally (not using `npx`) to make use of advanced settings.